Verification is the process by which schools review financial aid applications for accuracy.

-Once our financial aid office receives your processed FAFSA, and if selected for the Verification process, a missing information E-mail notification will be sent to you indicating what information and documents are needed.
+Once our financial aid office receives your processed FAFSA, and if selected for the Verification process, an e-mail will be sent to you indicating what information and documents are needed.
 After all requested information is submitted to the financial aid office, your file will be reviewed.
 If the financial aid office has further questions regarding your file, you will be contacted for additional clarification or document requests.
 It is your responsibility to respond to these requests.
 If you do not turn in the required information, your file will be held until all missing information has been received.
 You are encouraged to contact Niner Central at any time with verification questions.

 - You can also view required documents via your My UNC Charlotte account.